ankschoubey/old-blog/_posts/2022-10-20-increase-collaboration-for-developers.md

 title: Increase collaboration for Developers
 ---

-# Give everyone access to every other repo.
+# Give everyone access to every other repo

 Allow them to fork and update code and return with a merge request.

 Allowing access also helps share snippet of code.
 Like how to test A would be available in one repo and can be shared.

-# Embrace every level of DevOps.
+# Embrace every level of DevOps

 That's easy.
 Each DevOps stage breaks some silo down.

 - DevOps
 - DevSecOps
 - DevTestOps